A Zoom hearing for her domestic violence case went viral. Now people are blaming her, she says.

 But he also thinks that Lindsey’s privacy was violated, in a case that is not confidential but that in pre-pandemic times would never have been broadcast to the world.

-“If this was a real court hearing in a real courtroom, there would be two people in the courtroom, there wouldn’t be 800,000 views for this particular survivor on this particular day,” Gwinn said.
+“If this was a real court hearing in a real courtroom, there would be two people in the courtroom.
+There wouldn’t be 800,000 views for this particular survivor on this particular day,” Gwinn said.

 Meg Garvin, executive director of the National Crime Victim Law Institute, emphasized that “open courts” language in state and federal constitutions does not mean hearings must be live-streamed, especially when sensitive personal information is at stake.